pavithraes/xprof/docs/overview_page.md

 ![Tensorboard overview page](images/tensorboard_overview.png)

 The Overview page shows two main sections:

-*   _Performance Summary_ displays details on the average step time, the percentage of time spent on eager execution, as well as the ratio of framework ops executed on the host vs. the device and device compute precisions.
+*   **Performance Summary** displays details on the average step time, the ratio of framework ops executed on the host vs. the device, the percentage of time spent on eager execution, and device compute precisions.
-*   _Step-time Graph_ displays a graph of device step time (in milliseconds) over all the steps sampled.
+*   **Step-time Graph** displays a graph of device step time (in milliseconds) over all the steps sampled.
 Each step is broken into the multiple categories (with different colors) of where time is spent.